KingLogar/Project1/README.md

 13. 1994: Amazon is founded
 a.
 Jeff Bezos created Amazon in July of 1994.
 It original started as an online bookstore.
 The company is now worth ~$1 trillion.
 14. 1995: DOT-COM BOOM BEGINS
+15. 1995: Apache is created
+a.
+In 1994, Brian Behlendorf and Cliff Skolnick created a group of developers to create Apache.
+After testing out the many enhancements and bug fixes to the NCSA base, they released their owned server, Apache, was released in April 1995.
+It became the most widely server.
+It is free to use and download.